South Alabama vs. Georgia Southern NCAA Football Odds, Plays and Insights | October 14, 2021

 South Alabama vs. Georgia Southern College Football Odds, Plays and Insights

-Sun Belt foes meet when the South Alabama Jaguars (3-2, 0-0 Sun Belt) host the Georgia Southern Eagles (2-4, 0-0 Sun Belt) on Thursday, October 14, 2021 at Hancock Whitney Stadium.
+Oddsmakers give the South Alabama Jaguars (3-2, 0-0 Sun Belt) the edge when they host the Georgia Southern Eagles (2-4, 0-0 Sun Belt) on Thursday, October 14, 2021 in a matchup between Sun Belt rivals at Hancock Whitney Stadium.
 South Alabama is favored by 3 points.
-The total is 49.5 points for this game.
+The contest has a point total of 49.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.